rjtrenchard/runewidget/README.md

 - size [n]: sets the size of the widget icons in pixels
 - mode: changes icons to display ability element or resistance element
 - orient: changes orientation
+- show: shows the widget regardless of job.
 - reset: resets to factory default settings, does not save.
 - save: saves settings